isaacwashere/angular-todoApp/README.md

 | Http Client Module   | Make GET Req (fetch Todos), DELETE Req (delete a Todo item), POST Req (create a Todo item) and PUT Req (toggle the completion status) |

 * This is first time using Angular
-* Todo creation and update is sent to JSON Placeholer API (however, because it is not a backend that allows for editing, toggle complete only works in the UI for non-user made todo items)
+* Todo creation and update is sent to JSON Placeholer API (however, because it is not a backend that allows for editing, for user-made todos, toggle complete only works in the UI and not backend)

 ## Future Implementation(s)